All posts

 One blind spot, every two weeks.
 No spam.

-The CRS data matters because China taxes the worldwide income of its tax residents.
+CRS data matters because China taxes worldwide income of its tax residents.
+Full stop.

-Who is a Chinese tax resident?
-An individual who has a domicile in China (registered household or habitual residence), or who has resided in China for 183 days or more in a tax year.
+Who qualifies as a Chinese tax resident?
+Anyone with a domicile in China (registered household or habitual residence), or anyone who has been in China 183+ days in a tax year.

 Tax rates: